Table of Contents

 2.)
 Make a local bucket list

 One of the simplest ways to bring “travel” into your life is by seeing your own city in a new light.
-Go on that free walking tour you always see on your drive to work or take that stereotypically [insert city here] photo you’ve never gotten around to.
+Drive through that neighbor with beautiful houses you can’t afford,

 3.)
 Become part of your bucket list—start your own free walking tour, be an Airbnb experience host, or even start a travel blog.

 If you’re the #1 expert on, say, everything Richmond, VA, people come to you first for information.
 They want your opinion on where to eat, things to do, and all the local secrets they should know about.